dlyesteryear/setvmode/README.md

 12: 640x480 16 color graphics (VGA)
 13: 320x200 256 color graphics (MCGA,VGA)

+# Compilation

-The source can be compiled using Turbo C++
+The source file can be compiled using Turbo C++.